arunbear/Mic/README.md

 The package may also contain other subroutines not declared in the interface that are for internal use in the package.
 These won't be callable using the `$minion->command(...)` syntax.

-An implementation package (or hash) need not be specified if Roles are used to provide an implementation.

 Alternatively an implementation can be hashref as shown in the synopsis above.

-### roles => ARRAYREF

-A reference to an array containing the names of one or more Role packages that define the subroutines declared in the interface.

-The packages may also contain other subroutines not declared in the interface that are for internal use in the package.
-These won't be callable using the `$minion->command(...)` syntax.

 ## Configuring an implementation package